cyberbotics/webots-doc/guide/controller-programming.md

 OPTIONS = -m package.name.given
 ```

-In the above example, the resulting command issued by Webots will be:
+In the example above, the resulting command issued by Webots will be:
 `/opt/local/bin/python2.7 -m package.name.given my_controller.py` possibly
 followed by the value of the `controllerArgs` field of the corresponding `Robot`
 node.